C3-PIO/Simon-Game/README.md

 This game was created to complete a project during my Per Scholas software engineering bootcamp.
 The game demonstrates implementation of loops, if/else & switch statements, object oriented programming, as well as DOM manipulation.

 ## How to Play
-------------**Game flow**------------
+------------**Game flow and Description**------------
-1. Player clicks `start game`.
-Start button will generate the first game sequence number: corresponding block will highlight and corresponding block's audio will play.
+1. Player selects their desired difficulty then clicks `start game`.
+Start button will generate the first game sequence number, at which point, the corresponding block will highlight and it's sound will play.
     - green block corresponds with 0 in the game sequence
     - red block corresponds with 1
     - yellow block corresponds with 2
     - blue block corresponds with 3
 2. After the game sequence plays, the player will be given an opportunity to select the correct sequence.
-When a color is selected, it highlights and its audio plays, then the corresponding color's index number is pushed into the player's sequence array.
-Player's sequence and the game sequence are then compared.
+When a color is selected, it highlights and its sound plays, then the corresponding color's index number is pushed into the player's sequence array.
+Player's sequence is then compared with the game sequence.
     - If sequences *match*: `next round` button displays, and when clicked, a new color index number is randomly generated and added to the game sequence, at which point step 2 is then repeated until the final level is reached.
     - If sequences *don't match*: Wrong selection was made by the user (player's sequence != game sequence) and the game resets.